vi-rwth/FESTA/README.md

 The script has to be started in the parent directory of the MD-output directory.<br>
 The parent directory has to include a FES-file named fes_{MD-output directory}_{other}.dat.
 The FES-file has to include the CV1, CV2 and ENERGY in the first three columns.<br>
 The MD-output directory has to include a PDB-file and a COLVAR-file.
 If multiple PDB-files are present, the largest one will be used.
 The COLVAR-file has to be named COLVAR.
 Only one COLVAR-file is expected.
-The COLVAR-file has to includd the STEPS, CV1 and CV2 in the first three columns.<br>
+The COLVAR-file has to include the STEPS, CV1 and CV2 in the first three columns.<br>
 The COLVAR and PDB-file must have a similar MD-step length.

 ### Input parameters